Calculating and Displaying US Grade Scale Tickets

 • Minimum and Maximum values per the official U. S. Standards for that commodity (found at the USDA website),

-• and check the box indicating that the grade factor is to be considered in the calculation of U. S. Grade.
+• and check the box indicating the Grade Factor is to be considered in the calculation of U. S. Grade.

 Procedures

-On the Add/Edit a Scale Ticket window, after all results for the grade factors have been entered, click the Calculate Grade button to calculate the Grade.
-Clicking the Calculate Shrink and Dockage button also causes the Grade to be calculated.
+On the Add/Edit a Scale Ticket window, after all results for the Grade Factors have been entered, select Calculate Grade to calculate the Grade.
+Choosing the Calculate Shrink and Dockage button also causes the Grade to be calculated.

 Note: The result displayed for U. S. Sample Grade will be the value of 9.